About cholestasis and jaundice

 Cholestatic jaundice VS physiological jaundice

-Distinguishing jaundice caused by cholestasis from jaundice caused by non-cholestatic conditions (such as physiologic jaundice of the newborn) is critical because cholestatic jaundice is likely to be pathologic.
-Consequently, patients with cholestatic jaundice can benefit from prompt diagnosis and initiation of specific, effective therapy.3
+Distinguishing jaundice caused by cholestasis from noncholestatic conditions (such as physiologic jaundice of the newborn) is critical because cholestatic jaundice is likely to be pathologic and therefore patients with cholestatic jaundice will benefit from prompt diagnosis and institution of specific therapy.3

-Early recognition of neonatal cholestasis or cholestatic jaundice is essential in order to rapidly identify the cause to ensure timely treatment and optimal prognosis.4
+Early recognition of neonatal cholestasis is essential to ensure timely treatment and optimal prognosis.4

 Physiological jaundice in newborns